 There are further difficulties inherent to the use of LHC data for PDF determinations, such as hadronisation corrections and incompatibility of data.
-For example, the most recent CT18 [98] global PDF analysis had to arrange for a separate set (CT18A) because the standard fit would not respond well to the most precise ATLAS W, Z data taken at 7 TeV cms.
+For example, the most recent CT18 [67] global PDF analysis had to arrange for a separate set (CT18A) because the standard fit would not respond well to the most precise ATLAS W, Z data taken at 7 TeV cms.
 The intent to include all data can only be realised with the introduction of so-called χ^2 tolerance criteria which fundamentally affect the meaning of the quoted PDF uncertainties.

 Figure 3.21: Uncertainty bands for parton luminosities as a function of the mass $M_X = \sqrt{sx_1x_2}$ for LHC energies.
-Light blue: fit to HERA data using the same parameterisation as the LHeC fits shown; yellow: expectation from the first run period of the LHeC with solely e^-p operation; dark blue: inclusive fit, based on the data sets (D4+D5+D6+D9) in Tab.
-3.2; red: fit to the inclusive data adding simulated heavy flavour s, c, b data with a 5 quark distribution parameterisation as introduced above.
+The yellow band corresponds to the "LHeC 1st run" PDFs (D2), while the dark blue shows a fit to the LHeC inclusive data sets (D4+D5+D6+D9) in Tab.
+3.2 together with the simulated heavy flavour s, c, b data with a 5 quark distribution parameterisation as described in the text.
+Both LHeC PDFs shown are scaled to the central value of CT18.